+With a free screen recorder, it's easy to capture and share footage straight from your desktop.
 Fancy showing other people how to play big name games on YouTube?
 Would you like to make demos to show off your apps, or to teach others how to use specific software?
-Then you need a screen recorder, and there are some excellent options available completely free.
+We've got the tool for you.

 The simplest screen recorders simply capture what's on your screen and save it in AVI format, but the more advanced free tools also offer editing, picture-in-picture, live streaming, and gameplay optimization.

 However, you have to be careful – many free recorders will add unsightly watermarks to your clips or let you record only a handful of videos before demanding payment, so it's essential to pick the right software first to avoid disappointing results.

 Here's our pick of the best free screen recorders that will help you record or stream professional-quality video from your desktop or webcam.